Topex Robinson

-Michael Christopher "Topex" Robinson (born December 25, 1974) is a Filipino professional basketball coach and former player who serves as the head coach of the De La Salle Green Archers of the University Athletic Association of the Philippines (UAAP).
-He last coached the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA).
-He was drafted forty-fourth overall by the Tanduay Rhum Masters.
+Michael Christopher "Topex" Robinson (born December 25, 1976) is a Filipino professional basketball coach and former player who is the head coach for the De La Salle Green Archers of the University Athletic Association of the Philippines (UAAP).
+He previously coached the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA).
+He was drafted 44th overall by the Tanduay Rhum Masters.

 Playing career

+Robinson was a member of the San Sebastian Stags team that won several titles in 1990s.

+He also first played for the San Juan Knights in the MBA.

 Robinson played point guard.
 He played for Montaña in the PBL and was then signed as a free agent by Yeng Guiao in 2003 to play for Red Bull Thunder as a backup point guard.

-After the 2008 PBA Fiesta Conference ended, the Red Bull Barako waived him.
-He was immediately signed by the Purefoods Tender Juicy Giants for the 2008-09 PBA season.
+After the 2008 PBA Fiesta Conference ended, the Red Bull waived him.
+He was immediately signed by the Purefoods Tender Juicy Giants for the 2008–09 PBA season.
+After one season with Purefoods, he worked as a caregiver in the US for eight months to support his family.
 During the 2010 PBA Fiesta Conference, he was signed by Alaska.
-He also first played for the San Juan Knights in the MBA.
+Alaska won the championship that season.